What is Necrotizing Fasciitis

 Can it be treated?

-Treatment for necrotizing fasciitis varies depending upon its intensity and other factors, such as the type f bacteria that caused the disease to develop in the first place and parts of the body infected.
+Treatment for necrotizing fasciitis can vary depending upon the severity of the condition and other factors, such as the type f bacteria that caused the disease to develop in the first place and parts of the body infected.
 In this case, a tissue culture is conducted to diagnose the type of bacteria that caused this flesh-eating disease.
-Blood tests are also taken to check the signs of inflammation and infection.
+It is wise to get blood tests are also taken to check the signs of inflammation and infection.

 A CT scan, X-ray, or MRI may be conducted to diagnose the area of infection.
 In this case, you may consume a contrast liquid that helps the pictures to develop precisely.
 In case you had an allergic reaction to the contrast liquid, tell your healthcare assistant.
 Here is the list of common treatment steps that may include curing this disease: